Published 17th April 2020

 I am on maternity leave and only getting SMP should I be paid 80% of my normal salary?

 Unfortunately, when receiving maternity pay you are not entitled to ‘remuneration’ (normal salary) during maternity leave as you can only get maternity pay during this period.
-The only way you can receive furlough pay is to give notice to end your maternity leave early and ask your employer if you can be put on furlough.
+The only way you can receive furlough pay is to give the notice to end your maternity leave early and ask your employer if you can be put on furlough.

 You need to bear in mind that if you end your maternity leave early, once the furlough scheme ends and businesses return to normal you will be expected to return to work immediately.
 You cannot go back onto maternity leave if furlough ends.

 If you did not use up all your maternity leave and pay you may be able to take any untaken leave/pay as shared parental leave but you need to check eligibility carefully as it is very complex.
-We suggest taking specific advice before making a decision and we are happy to help on our free helpline with this.
+We suggest taking specific advice before making a decision and we are happy to help with our free helpline with this.

-Public Health England have issued the following guidance on social distancing for pregnant women and other vulnerable groups.
+Public Health England has issued the following guidance on social distancing for pregnant women and other vulnerable groups.
 This guidance takes a cautious approach as Covid-19 is a new disease and not much is known about it: https://www.gov.uk/government/publications/covid-19-guidance-on-social-distancing-and-for-vulnerable-people/guidance-on-social-distancing-for-everyone-in-the-uk-and-protecting-older-people-and-vulnerable-adults

 The Royal College of Obstetricians and Gynaecologists, Royal College of Midwives and others have issued the following guidance on pregnancy and coronavirus.
 This guidance seeks to reassure pregnant women about the risks but also stresses that there is a lot we do not know about Covid-19 at present: https://www.rcog.org.uk/en/guidelines-research-services/guidelines/coronavirus-pregnancy/covid-19-virus-infection-and-pregnancy/